rhosocial/go-dag/README.md

 # go-dag
 A framework developed in Go that manages the execution of workflows described by directed acyclic graphs.

-Unlike any other DAG framework, this framework does not emphasize concepts such as edges and vertices, but allows users to focus on defining tasks and their inputs and outputs.

 [![Go Reference](https://pkg.go.dev/badge/github.com/rhosocial/go-dag.svg)](https://pkg.go.dev/github.com/rhosocial/go-dag)
 ![GitHub Tag](https://img.shields.io/github/v/tag/rhosocial/go-dag)
 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/rhosocial/go-dag)